-The following table summarizes, for each of the NEOs, the number of stock options to purchase Subordinate Voting Shares which were held as at January 31, 2021, being the end of Fiscal 2021.
-As at the same date, the Company had no share-based awards outstanding.
+The following table summarizes, for each of the NEOs, the number of stock options to purchase Subordinate Voting Shares which were held as at January 31, 2022, being the end of Fiscal 2022.
+As at the same date, the NEOs did not own any share-based awards.